aolenevme/lint-fs/README.md

 # lint-fs
-Lint your filesystem by regexps
+Lint your filesystem with regexps